 If you are staying close to Namba Station, the Nankai Airport Express or Rapi:t is a good option as these trains travel from the airport to Namba Station.

-The Nankai Rapid Airport Express takes 45 minutes and costs ¥930 (A$12.55) per adult and ¥460 (A$6.20) per child one way.
+The Nankai Rapid Airport Express takes 45 minutes and costs ¥920 (approx. $11 AUD) per adult and ¥460 (approx. $6 AUD) per child one way.
 No reservations are required – so keep in mind this train can get busy at times.
-This train departs the airport every 20 minutes.
-You can purchase online or in advance on Klook.
-Click here to buy tickets online with Klook.
+This train departs the airport every 20 minutes – Click here to book tickets online

 Ensure you get on the express and not the local trains otherwise this will add around 1 hour to your trip.